Tampa Bay area: Air

-Tampa International Airport is the largest airport in the region with 21 carriers and more than 17 million passengers served last year.
-In addition to the recent opening of a new terminal, improvements are being planned to handle 25 million passengers by 2020.

-St. Petersburg–Clearwater International Airport provides access to commercial airliners, and smaller charter craft.
-The airport is currently planning an expansion which will include new terminal facilities and runway extension.
-Dotting the landscape throughout the area, are many general aviation airports for the aircraft enthusiast and smaller corporate jets.
+Tampa International Airport is the largest airport in the region.
+In addition, St. Pete–Clearwater International Airport and Sarasota–Bradenton International Airport provide access to commercial airliners, and smaller charter craft.
+Throughout the area are general aviation airports.

 Rail

 Amtrak provides passenger rail service from Union Station in Tampa.
-CSX provides freight rail service for the entire Tampa Bay region.
+CSX provides freight rail service for the region.

 Water

 The Cross-Bay Ferry has connected Tampa's Channelside District to Downtown St. Petersburg since 2016.
 The Pirate Water Taxi, also operating since 2016, has several stops along the waterways in the vicinity of Tampa's downtown area and Channelside District.

 Transit systems

 Bus service is provided in Hillsborough County by Hillsborough Area Regional Transit (HART), in Pinellas County by Pinellas Suncoast Transit Authority (PSTA), in Pasco County by Pasco County Public Transportation and in Hernando County by THE Bus.
 HART and PSTA provide express services between Tampa and Pinellas County, and PSTA provides connections to Pasco County.
 HART also operates the TECO streetcar between Downtown Tampa and Ybor City.
 In 2013, HART also began operating a Bus rapid transit system called MetroRapid that runs from Downtown Tampa to the University of South Florida.

 On July 1, 2007, an intermodal transportation authority was created to serve the seven-county Tampa Bay area.
 The Tampa Bay Area Regional Transportation Authority (TBARTA) was formed to develop bus, rapid transit, and other transportation options for the region.